silphid/jen/README.md

 > Jen - _noun_ (in Chinese philosophy) a compassionate love for humanity or for the world as a whole.

-Jen is a project scaffolding and script runner that accompanies your project throughout its life-time.
+Jen is a CLI tool for scaffolding new microservices based on Go templates, onboarding them with your CI/CD and infra, and augmenting them with your DevOps scripts for their entire life-time.

 # Motivation